joehannis/zendeskAI-public/README.md

 This project is designed to integrate Zendesk and Jira, leveraging AI to enhance ticket management and documentation processes.
 It allows for the fetching of tickets from Zendesk, tagging them using AI, and generating documentation by comparing tickets with existing articles.

 ## PLEASE NOTE: This project is for illustrative purposes only.
-Files in the `constants/` directory have been redacted for security reasons.
+Files in the `constants/` directory have been removed for security reasons.
 In it's current state the project will not function correctly.
 You will need to create your own versions of these files with the appropriate IDs.

 ## Getting Started